-- The practice's uptake for cervical screening was 74%, which was comparable with the current 72% achievement for the national screening programme.
-The practice was in the process of reviewing its process in order to strive for the national target of 80%. - Breast and bowel cancer screening was comparable with the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+- The practice was part of the improved access scheme due to start in October 2018. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
 There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.